satish-313/my-linux-setup/README.md

   fedora linux
-  1. list the number of kernel in fedora $ rmm -qa kernel
+  1. list the number of kernel in fedora $ rpm -qa kernel
   2. the current kernel or working $ uname -r or uname -mrs